Narcotics Trade Focus Attempts to Frame Operation as Law Enforcement

 Related

-President Donald Trump has revealed that the U.S. and...
+President Donald Trump has indicated that the ceasefire agreement...

 The Trump administration’s consistent emphasis on narcotics trade and drug trafficking charges attempts to frame the United States military operation in Venezuela as law enforcement rather than regime change.
 Secretary of State Marco Rubio’s confirmation that charges against captured President Nicolás Maduro relate specifically to drug operations reflects this strategic messaging.